rweigel/stct/GEI.md

 100*|max-min|/|max|:       0.5021%     0.7569%     0.4569%     0.0500%     0.4549%
 ```

+# [Russell 1971]

+The Geocentric Equatorial Inertial System (GEI) has its X-axis pointing from the Earth towards the first point of Aries (the position of the Sun at the vernal equinox).
+This direction is the intersection of the Earth's equatorial plane and the ecliptic plane and thus the X-axis lies in both planes.
+The Z-axis is parallel to the rotation axis of the Earth and Y completes the right- handed orthogonal set (Y = Z x X).

 # [NAIF Tutorial](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/Tutorials/pdf/individual_docs/17_frames_and_coordinate_systems.pdf)

 J2000 (also known as EME 2000, and is generally used in SPICE to refer to the ICRF)